-In this respect, FamilyMart's sustainability initiatives can be said to be an attempt to respond to current trends and market changes, including the latest in SDGs and ESG investment.
-Above all, its efforts to ensure that employees, including management and managers, are united in their commitment to making a solid contribution to society while increasing profits and implementing measures, are highly commendable.
+COVID-19, the war in Ukraine and other events have wrought dramatic changes in the world and the global economy is now in the process of major changes to overcome these difficulties and steering toward sustainability that includes a shift away from fossil fuels.
+In this respect, FamilyMart's sustainability initiatives can be said to be an attempt to respond to the current times and market changes.
+Above all, its efforts to ensure that employees, including management and managers, are united in their commitment to making a solid contribution to society while increasing profit, as well as efforts to apply these efforts to the corporate business model in concrete ways, are highly commendable.

-In the coming years, demands placed upon companies for sustainability will only increase, including for matters such as decarbonization and de-plasticizing, business and human rights in the supply chain, diversity and inclusion, and biodiversity.
+In the coming years, demands placed upon companies for sustainability will only increase, including for matters such as decarbonization and de-plasticizing, business and human rights in the supply chain, diversity, equity and inclusion, as well as FamilyMart's renewed commitment to biodiversity.
 I hope that FamilyMart will continue to be a company that builds the future, and I support them wholeheartedly.

-SDG Partners, Inc.

-President and CEO
+SDG Partners, Inc. President and CEO Mr. Kazuo Tase

-Kazuo Tase